matrix-alpha/Accountable-Textual-Visual-Chat/README.md

 ## Acknowledgement

-Our code is learned from [DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch) and [CLIP]([https://github.com/JDAI-CV/fast-reid](https://github.com/openai/CLIP)).
-We would like to thank Ying Cai, Xiaoai Sha and other members for helping label text-image pairs and participate in human evaluation experiments.
-We also appreciate all the people who are working on making code, models and data publicly available.
+Our code is learned from [DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch) and [CLIP](https://github.com/openai/CLIP).
+We would like to thank all the people who helpe label text-image pairs and participate in human evaluation experiments.
 We hope our explorations and findings contribute valuable insights regarding the accountability of textual-visual generative models.

 ## Contact